Drone First Responder (DFR) Pilot Project

 The Durham Regional Police Service (DRPS) is launching a Drone First Responder (DFR) pilot project to support faster, safer, and more informed emergency response across the region.

-This innovative program deploys a remotely piloted drone to certain emergency calls, often arriving on scene in approximately 60 seconds.
+This innovative program deploys a remotely operated drone to certain emergency calls, often arriving on scene in approximately 60 seconds.
 By providing early situational awareness, DFR helps first responders assess risks, plan effectively, and respond with greater safety for both the public and emergency personnel.

 The DFR program is a time-limited pilot, operating only in designated areas and strictly in accordance with Transport Canada regulations, the approved Privacy Impact Assessment, and all applicable privacy laws.